Rasht: Etymology

 There are multiple views about the origin of the city's name.
-According to one view, the root of the city's name is the word resh (رش), meaning "very light rain".
+According to one view, the root of the city's name is the word (رش), meaning "very light rain".
 This is connected with the rainy weather of the area.
-According to another view, the correct pronunciation of the city's name is Resht, deriving from the root of the verb risidan (ریسیدن) or reshtan (رشتن), both meaning "to spin".
+According to another view, the correct pronunciation of the city's name is Resht, deriving from the root of the verb (ریسیدن) or (رشتن), both meaning "to spin".
 This is connected with the importance of silk thread production in the city.
-The name has also been interpreted as meaning "low, sunken place"; apparently the word originally described a market in the area (rasht bazar) and was later applied to the settlement.
+The name has also been interpreted as meaning "low, sunken place"; apparently the word originally described a market in the area and was later applied to the settlement.
 Ali-Akbar Dehkhoda cites a tradition according to which the sum of the numerical values of the letters (per Abjad numerals) corresponds to the date of the founding of the city (900 AH, or 1494/95 AD), although the name is mentioned in the 10th-century geography Hudud al-'Alam (albeit as the name of a district, not of a city).
+Zana Salehrad notes that the name Rasht could be traced to the ancient Gilaki or Caspian languages, where it may have originally meant "fertile plain" or "verdant land".
+Surrounded by rivers, forests, and rice paddies, the city has always been defined by its rich natural environment.
+Over time, the name endured, coming to symbolize not just the geography, but the prosperity and vitality of the people who lived there.
+In this way, Rasht reflects both the bounty of the land and the enduring connection between the city and its lush, life-giving surroundings.